+Company ▾ ∨

 Learn various ways that the medical community can implement telemedicine and get an overview of telemedicine for patient and medical staff safety.

-Experienced telehealth practitioners from innovaTel Telepsychiatry share tips for preparing yourself and clients for sessions and tactics for engaging new and established clients.
+During this Ask the Expert webinar, experienced telehealth practitioners from innovaTel Telepsychiatry shared tips for preparing yourself and clients for sessions and tactics for engaging new and established clients. innovaTel providers have been delivering care exclusively via telehealth technology for the last six years.
+This session is intended to support those who are new to telehealth or looking for a refresher.

 Telehealth, telemental health, and telepsychiatry play important roles in solving the challenges of access and timeliness.
 If you have a telehealth program at your organization or are considering expanding services, this webinar is for you.